DataScienceINDIA-COM/NeuroSync/README.md

 - [ ] **AI-Powered Content/Resource Suggestions:** Suggest articles, videos, or other resources based on user data and interests.
     - [ ] Develop AI model for content recommendation.
     - [ ] Integrate content suggestions into the dashboard.
+- [x] **Secure Cloud Functions (Conceptual):** Ensure Genkit flows (which can be deployed as functions) are secure by design (server-side, input validation).
+Specific HTTP-triggered Cloud Functions would require explicit auth checks.

 ### Tool Usage